openshift-labs/learn-katacoda/middleware/middleware-quarkus/reactive-sql/04-package-and-run.md

-In the previous step you added a custom CDI bean to the app.
+In the previous step you added a custom bean to the app.
 Now it's time to package and run it as a self-contained JAR file.

 ### Stop the previous application